Your Texas Family Law Attorney

 Relative adoptions are when a relative like a grandparent, aunt/uncle, or older sibling adopt a child following the death of a parent or if the parent is no longer able to provide for them.
 A lawyer still needs to prove that the adoptive parent is fit to parent the child and the judge will always rule in the best interest of the child.
 In domestic adoptions, lawyers assist with finalizing adoption, helping birth parents surrender their legal rights, and drafting the legal documents necessary to modify a birth certificate to reflect the new parents and if the child was given a new name.

-A Family Law Firm to Help Enforce Court Orders
+We Help Enforce Court Orders

-Enforcing Court Orders After Getting a Divorce
+Enforcing Court Orders After Getting A Divorce

-In general, the Arlington, Texas Family Court has the right to enforce court orders that had been agreed to by the parties, but are no longer in good standing.
-Bare in mind that the agreement should have been noted in an official legal document.
+In general, the Texas Family Court has the right to enforce court orders that had been agreed to by the parties, but are no longer in good standing.
+Bear in mind that the agreement should have been noted in an official legal document.
 If you and your ex agreed to something over dinner, for example, but it was never made official, it will almost certainly not uphold in a court of law.

 Issues That May Be Enforced By the Court

-- Child custody
+• Child custody

-- Child visitation
+• Child visitation

-- Child support
+• Child support

-- Spousal maintenance/ alimony
+• Spousal maintenance/ alimony

-- Division of assets
+• Division of assets

-- Restraining orders
+• Restraining orders

 To enforce an agreement, the party who neglected the order must first be found in contempt.
 In other words, they knew they were neglecting the order, even willfully, but did so anyway.
 If this is true, and they continue to neglect their responsibilities, a judge may penalize the party through fines, wage garnishment, jail time, and more.
 If a judge believes the party was unclear about his or her obligations, it may be possible for the court to make them more clear and understandable; afterwhich, they may have another opportunity to adhere to them.